1i/dynamoBirdus/README.md

 Done as a project to learn AWS for associate developer exam.

-## build and deploy
+## How to Build and Deploy
 From parent directory.
 Build the jar via maven.
 `mvn clean install`
-Update the update the Lambda with the new jar.
+Update existing the Lambda with the new jar.
 `aws lambda update-function-code --function-name birdus --zip fileb://./target/birdus-1.0-SNAPSHOT.jar`
 Invoke the Lambda.
 `aws lambda invoke --function-name birdus --log-type Tail outfile`